alex3165/sensmove/readme.md

 ## Improvements
 Lots of improvements should be done, it is a first draft of the possibilities of the insole, the final purpose is to provide as usable as possible smart insole system.
-Main improvements should be done on bluetooth transmission handler on ios.
-Another important work to do is to store forces datas on the smartphone with SQLite mobile database.
+Main improvements should be done on the bluetooth transmission processing on ios.
+Another important work to do is to store force data on the smartphone with SQLite mobile database.

 Improvements should be done on mobile application and on hardware, if you want to improve it, you can check github issues for details.